About Smart Cards : Applications : Telecommunications

 - Security of Proximity Mobile Payments.
 This white paper provides an overview of the ecosystem of proximity mobile payments.
 It introduces the stakeholders in the mobile payment ecosystem and describes their roles and responsibilities in assuring the security of sensitive data.
 It explains how the payment application, consumer credentials and consumer account information are securely delivered to, loaded on and stored in a mobile device.
 It explains how a mobile device transmits data to a merchant at the point of sale, identifies risks present during the lifecycle of the payment device, and suggests countermeasures.
 It also identifies industry standards and certifications organization organizations that address this ecosystem.

-Additional information about Near Field Communication (NFC) can be found at the NFC Forum.
+Additional information about NFC can be found at the NFC Forum.